cheseremtitus24/alx-low_level_programming/0x08-recursion/README.md

 3-factorial.c - prints the factorial of a number 4-pow_recursion.c - prints the a number raised to the specified power 5-sqrt_recursion.c - prints the square root of a natural number with a perfect square.
+6-is_prime_number.c - prints 1 if a number is prime else 0
+100-is_palindrome.c - prints 1 if a string is a palindrome else 0